Our History

 Growing

-MORA became an independent and non-denominational nonprofit led by a Board of Directors in 1968 and began to receive the newly created public funding.
+MORA became an independent and secular nonprofit led by a Board of Directors in 1968 and began to receive the newly created public funding.
 Our services expanded to include children, adults and seniors with disabilities, mental health diagnoses, brain injury and other needs.
-Now we manage an array of services serving the entire Twin Cities metro and greater Minnesota: Adult Day Services, Case Management, Community Supports, Residential, Respite, Therapeutic Recreation, Training, an Annual Conference for caregivers, social workers and leaders and a special Discover Summer Camp for Youth with Autism.
+Now we manage an array of programming serving the entire Twin Cities metro and greater Minnesota: Adult Day Services, Case Management, Community Supports, Residential, Respite, Therapeutic Recreation, Training, an Annual Conference for caregivers, social workers and leaders, and a special Discover Summer Camp for Youth with Autism.

 Our unique Metro Crisis Coordination Program (MCCP) began in 1996 and offers a safety net of crucial and cost-effective services for adults and children with intellectual disabilities or mental health issues in the 7-county Twin Cities metro.

 Today, most of MORA’s funding comes from the county, state and federal resources that our clients receive.
-Therefore public advocacy within our communities and with the Legislature has become increasingly important.
+Public advocacy within our communities and with the Legislature has become increasingly important.
 As a nonprofit MORA may accept tax-deductible donations and still shares a special supportive relationship with Mount Olivet Lutheran Church (Minneapolis/Victoria).
-The Church Development team coordinates donations, legacy gifts, special fundraising events and congregations generously offer volunteer, pastoral guests as well as home-cooked meals for residents and caregivers.

 Changing